SamEdgemon/SportsAnalytics/baseball/Blog2_715/index.md

 ### Hank's Card Needs the Modern Slash Line

-When Henry Aaron played, the statistics most consistently shown were batting average and home runs.
+When Hank Aaron played, the statistics most consistently shown were batting average and home runs.
 If he played today, it would be difficult to discuss his career without referencing on-base percentage (OBP) and OPS.

-This project updates the **1974 Topps Henry Aaron Home Run King baseball card** with modern sabermetric measures.
+This project updates the **1974 Topps Hank Aaron Home Run King baseball card** with modern sabermetric measures.
 The goal is to create a report that replicates the original card, but also adds context and insight using metrics that better describe offensive value.
 Let's add the the *slash stats!*

 <br>